viljarh/idata-group10/README.md

 ### Project description

 <dd>
 This project is about learning the fundamentals about how to make a fullstack website from scratch.
+We have worked through different frameworks
 </dd>

 </br>